-- Goal 1: Police interact with members and guests of the Foothill community in a racially and culturally affirming manner. - Goal 2: There is no disproportionate impact in student conduct data such as reporting or sanctions.

-- Goal 3: Students of color have broad access to diverse mental health professionals, especially around trauma related to police interactions. - Goal 4: Existing classroom and campus (physical) spaces encourage student engagement and reflect an appreciation of multicultural and multi-ethnic backgrounds. - Goal 5: Students have access to multicultural, LGBTQ, and Dream centers - Goal 6: Space allocation processes ensure that design and usage of space is student informed. - Goal 7: Curriculum and instruction norm multi-cultural and multi-ethnic perspectives.
+There must be a greater effort to create safe and welcoming spaces for all at Foothill, but particularly our students.
+It is largely through connection and belonging that we all see ourselves as part of the campus community and as educators invested in the success of our students.
+Goal 1: Police interact with members and guests of the Foothill community students in a racially and culturally affirming manner.
+Goal 2: .There is no disproportionate impact in student conduct data such as reporting or sanctions.
+Goal 3: Students of color have broad access to diverse mental health professionals, especially around trauma related to police interactions.
+Goal 4: Existing classroom and campus (physical) spaces encourage student engagement and reflect an appreciation of multicultural and multi-ethnic backgrounds.
+Goal 5: Students have access to multicultural, LGBTQ, and Dream centers.
+Goal 6: Space allocation processes ensure that design and usage of space is student informed.
+Goal 7: Curriculum and instruction norm multi-cultural and multi-ethnic perspectives.